TBonfi/Clustering-Beyond-Sklearn/README.md

 And the 3 bonus are:

-    a.
-Draw data (the cover image origin!)
+  1. Draw data (the cover image origin!)
-    b.
-A Dockerfile to smoothly run Faiss
+  2. A Dockerfile to smoothly run Faiss
-    c.
-This github repo (this one is a little bit humble and kind of a circular reference 😂)
+  3. This github repo (this one is a little bit humble and kind of a circular reference 😂)

 I publish this in https://deepnote.com/@tomas-bonfiglio/Enhance-your-clustering-projects-T176oVvEQZWXnoZZkusECA